The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 - Recommendation letters describing the value of the individual’s service.

-- That a specific percentage of the individual’s employment be charged to U.S. funding.
+- That a specific percentage of the individual’s employment have been connected to U.S. funding.

 Eligible family members

-If you are eligible, your employer can refer:
+If you are eligible for the P-2 program, your employer can refer:

 - Your spouse